pipobscure/pipobscure/_posts/2016-09-15-did-you-kno-in-1913-suffragettes-asked-a.markdown

 ---
 layout: post
-title: "> In 1913, suffragettes asked a British official why the cricket pavilion in Tunbridge Wells didn’t allow women.
+title: "In 1913, suffragettes asked a British official why the cricket pavilion in Tunbridge Wells didn’t allow women.
 He replied, “It is not true that women are banned from the pavilion.
 Who do you think makes the teas?”
   They burned the pavilion down in protest.